TOP 5 FISHING SPOTS IN HOBART

 Lewisham Jetty is half an hour away from Hobart.
 It’s one of the famous fishing spots in Hobart for anglers who are unable to venture too far from the city.

 Anglers can head to Craigbourne Dam for some inland fishing.
-It’s located in Coal River Valley and is about 50 minutes from Hobart.
+It’s located in the Coal River Valley and is about 50 minutes from Hobart.
 Aside from shoreline fishing, you can wade through the water in the western shore.
-Meanwhile, small boats are useful when fishing in open water.
+Furthermore, small boats are useful when fishing in open water.
 The fishery is known for its stock of Rainbow Trout, Brown Trout and Brook Trout, but you’ll also be able to catch some Atlantic Salmon.

 Eaglehawk Neck is the gateway to the Tasman Peninsula.
 It’s a little over an hour away from Hobart.
 However, the location is a popular location for game fishing.
 You can try shoreline fishing from the Eaglehawk Neck bay, or you can head to the jetty in Pirates Bay.
 For a bit more of a challenge, anglers can head to open water on their boat or a fishing charter.

-All the best fishing spots in Tasmania are only a few hours away from Hobart.
+As far as I am concerned, all of the best fishing spots in Tasmania are only a few hours away from Hobart.
 However, there are times when you’re unable to leave the city due to certain commitments.
 Thankfully, there are a lot of good fishing spots that are less than an hour from the Hobart CBD.
 These five fishing spots in Hobart are ideal locations if you want a quick but rewarding fishing trip nearby.

 Is there anything you can add?
 Share your thoughts below.